emilypi/Cata-Mu-Fix/README.md

-**That was widely considered a bad move, and this tutorial attempts to at least guide you as you buildyour rocket ship for you in a linear way so that you can reach the moon.**
+**That was widely considered a bad move, and this tutorial attempts to at least guide you as you buil dyour rocket ship in a linear way so that you can reach the moon more easily.**

 ### Folds